edeprince3/gpu_dfcc/README.md

 KNOWN ISSUES
 ---

-The program tends to exit with an innocuous segfault.
+* The program tends to exit with an innocuous segfault.

+* Compilation with cuda 6.5 fails.
+For now, we recommend cuda 5.5

 REFERENCES